The Board is responsible to the shareholders for the proper management of the group.

 The directors are subject to election by shareholders at the first AGM after their appointment to the Board and to re-election by shareholders at least once every three years.
 In addition, any non-executive director who has served on the Board in that capacity for more than nine years will be subject to annual re-election.

-The Nomination Committee comprises John Bentley (Chairman of the Committee), Brent Cheshire, Jorunn Saetre, Roger Witts and Graham Stewart.
+The Nomination Committee comprises Jorunn Saetre (Chairman of the Committee), Brent Cheshire, Katherine Roe and Graham Stewart.
 The Nominations Committee, which has Terms of Reference agreed by the Board, will meet as and when required to:

 - consider, at the request of the Board, the making of any appointment or reappointment, to the Board; and